 · Considering the possibility of an intruder, the police looked for but saw no footprints around the house nor outside its windows.
 Photographic evidence and the early local news reports (and undoubtedly Boulder's weather data that's been collected daily since 1897) contradict the later claims by many that it did not snow sufficiently the night of the murder to form footprints.
 The evening of December 25th saw light snow in Boulder with a temperature range on the 26th from 30 to 53 degrees Fahrenheit.
 However, neither the lawn nor the slowly melting snow recorded the footprints of any intruder.
 (By the way, at the Ramsey's east-facing house the shadows timestamp this crime scene photo at just after noon.)

-· The Boulder police have no evidence pointing to Burke and have never considered him a suspect.
+· The Boulder police have no evidence pointing to Burke and have never considered him a suspect in the strangulation (see garrote knot, right) murder of his sister.
+(The lack of upward drag marks on the child's neck indicates that she was strangled only and not dragged with it by Burke as some have claimed.)
 Of course physically, he could have swung the flashlight that apparently cracked her skull.
 But that does not explain the complete lack of personal affection toward their daughter in the "ransom" note, such as the fourteen references to her but never by name.
 The Ramseys knew Boulder, Colorado was a bastion of liberalism.
 Burke injuring his sister would lead to a frantic 911 call, not to the staging of a molestation (see the Bloomingdale's underwear, below) and murder scene.
-Even if the sister had died, an especially with the army of lawyers the family could afford, the city would view it as accidental killing of a sibling by a nine-year-old child.
-But that theory does not explain the extraordinary behavior of the parents and their years of warning the public to "hold your babies tight" because there's a murderer on the loose.
+Even if the sister had died, and especially with the army of lawyers the family could afford, the city would view it as accidental killing of a sibling by a nine-year-old child and Burke would probably not be punished at all.
+Also, the parents would realize that their well being would be vulnerable, for decades to come, on Burke not blurting out the truth and exposing them.
+Further, the sibling theory does not explain the extraordinary behavior of the parents and their years of warning the public to "hold your babies tight" because there's a murderer on the loose.

 · Detective Linda Arndt, the only police officer on the scene in the hours prior to the discovery of the body at 1:05 p.m., remembers Mr. Ramsey’s demeanor when he initially greeted her as not distraught nor even upset, but cordial.